ihumanable/patch/pages/super-powers.md

 # Super Powers

-Patch provides uniqute features that no other mocking library for Elixir offers.
+Patch provides unique features that no other mocking library for Elixir offers.
 See the [Mockompare](https://github.com/ihumanable/mockompare) suite for a comparison of Elixir / Erlang mocking libraries.
 If there is a way to accomplish the following with another library, please open an issue so this section and the comparisons can be updated.

 So what are these super powers?